Adjustable Rate–An interest rate that changes periodically in relation to an index. Payments may increase or decrease accordingly.

 Interest Rate–The periodic charge, expressed as a percentage, for use of credit.

-Jumbo Loan–Mortgage loans over $417,000.
+Jumbo Loan–Mortgage loans over $766,550.
 Terms and underwriting requirements may vary from conforming loans.
+Up to 95% Jumbo financing is available.

-Loan to Value Ratio (LTV)–A ratio determined by dividing the sales price or appraised value into the loan amount, expressed as a percentage.
-For example, with a sales price of $100,000 and a mortgage loan of $80,000, your loan to value ratio would be 80%.
+Loan to Value Ratio (LTV)–A ratio determined by dividing the sales price or appraised value by the loan amount, expressed as a percentage.
+For example, with a sales price of $100,000 and a mortgage loan of $80,000, your loan-to-value ratio would be 80%.
 Loans with an LTV over 80% may require Private Mortgage Insurance, defined below.

 Lock or Lock In–A commitment you obtain from a lender assuring you a particular interest rate or feature for a definite time period.
 Provides protection should interest rates rise between the time you apply for a loan, acquire loan approval, and, subsequently, close the loan and receive the funds you have borrowed.